cycfi/elements/docs/layout.md

    chance.
 4. The layer's *minimum limit* is computed as the maximum of the children elements' *minimum limit*s.
-5. The grid's *maximum limit* is computed as the minimum of the children elements' *maximum limit*s.
+5. The layer's *maximum limit* is computed as the minimum of the children elements' *maximum limit*s.
 6. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is